WARNING: PICTURE HEAVY!

 For completion I have since come across the Russian DVD of Terminator 2… The only DVD release ever to be 4:3 Pan And Scan.
 I have added a screen grab of the same scene.
 Notice there’s even more image top and bottom of the 4:3 version, but it’s missing substantial information from the left and right.:

-Here’s another example showing the clear colour difference between the trailer and the Blu-Ray:
+Here’s another example showing the clear colour difference between the trailer, laserdiscs, DVD and Blu-Ray releases:

 A popular fact amongst fans is that the middle image is actually a Visual Effect.
 The shot gives the impression that the camera was set up on the right side of the canal shooting left, as if on the same side as the camera in the first image.
 However, this entire scene was “flipped”.
 The camera was actually on the left side of the canal shooting right.

-In order to make the scene cut together better in the edit, the whole image wasreversed to match the other shots.
-Click on the image for a bigger version and you can see the Freightliner badge on the front of the truck is backwards in the second image, due to the flip.
+In order to make the scene cut together better in the edit, the whole image was reversed to match the other shots.
+Click on the image for a bigger version and you can see the Freightliner badge on the front of the truck is backwards, due to the flip.
 The blue “Plummer” street sign was digitally reversed by a special effects company.

-All of those reversed shots meant that when they were flipped the negatice in the edit, it looked like Patrick was sat in the drivers seat, and not in the passenger seat.
+All of those reversed shots meant that when they were flipped the negative in the edit, it looked like Robert Patrick/T-1000 was sat in the drivers seat, and not in the passenger seat.

 In fact, most of the canal scene was flipped.
 There was a stunt person driving the truck, behind black cloth and hidden from the camera.
 The passenger side of the vehicle was fabricated with a steering wheel for the T-1000 (Robert Patrick) to operate.
 This allowed Patrick to concentrate on the acting and not actually have to drive the truck.
 Patrick even wore a reversed police badge on a reversed police shirt.
 Even Edward Furlong wore a reversed Public Enemy t-shirt whilst riding the motorbike.

-The first image below shows the 1.85:1 trailer version (00.22) of the crash as it was shot, without the flip.
+The first image below shows the 1.85:1 trailer version (00.22) of the crash as it was shot, without the flop.
 Notice the shopping trolley in front as the truck crashes, and how much of the top and bottom of the image is visible thanks to the ratio.
-The second image is the exact same scene in the final feature, where the image has been flipped to correct on-set reversed gags.
-The second image also loses a lot of the image due to the 2.35:1 crop.
-The third image is the Russian 4:3 Pan and Scan DVD release;
+The other images are the exact same frame in the final feature, where the image has been flipped to correct on-set reversed gags.
+A lot of the scenes lose a lot of the image due to the 2.35:1 crop.
+The 6th image is the Russian 4:3 Pan and Scan DVD release showing a lot of the scene, followed by a frame scan from a 35mm trailer that I own;

 You can see in the image below, taken from the trailer (00.23), that Furlong’s world famous Public Enemy t-shirt is backwards (I also know from owning never before published costume department documents for T2 that twelve Public Enemy t-shirts were used during production, as well as two reversed Public Enemy t-shirts for the canal shoot and for the scene involving the chip removal at the mirror).
 Also note that this exact shot of Furlong being chased by the T-1000 in the truck isn’t actually in the final movie.
 The majority of Truck V John was re-shot against a projector;